 When I decided to audition for STRYKE Percussion for the 2015 season, I was terrified.
 I was dreading the first audition.
 I was still in high school and I thought to myself "There's no way I could play on the level as these people.
 I'm not that good."
 When I got there, it didn't matter if I was good enough or if I was still in high school, they took me right in and accepted me for who I was as a person and as a player.
 I ended up making STRYKE and being an outside vibe for the 2015 season and it was the most amazing thing that I could've done for myself.
 During that season, I learned to accept myself as my new second family always did.
 They taught me that it's okay to not be perfect as long as you are yourself and you're always trying to be your best self.
 I'll always be grateful to the people who marched in 2015 with me.
 These people will always be my friends, but also my family.
 I love them with all of my heart.

 As most of you know, music is something that is very important in my life and has made a big impact on me as a person.
-I remember the first time that I listened to a song that i really had a connection with, it made feel like i wasn't so alone in this world.
-It was at that point where i realized that i wanted to make music so that others could feel the same way i did in that moment.
+I remember the first time that I listened to a song that I really had a connection with, it made feel like I wasn't so alone in this world.
+It was at that point where I realized that I wanted to make music so that others could feel the same way Idid in that moment.
 STRYKE has given me that wonderful opportunity to make music that brings out the emotions in people that see our show.
-The people that are a part of STRYKE are some of the greatest people I have met.
+The people that are a part of STRYKE are some of the greatest people I have ever met.

-When I decided to audition for STRYKE's visual ensemble last october, I was super naïve.
-I had barely any idea what wgi was about, and even less about STRYKE itself. the journey the 2015 season took me on was phenomenal.
+When I decided to audition for STRYKE's visual ensemble in October 2014, I was super naive.
+I had barely any idea what WGI was about, and even less about STRYKE itself.
+The journey the 2015 season took me on was phenomenal.
 I was given an opportunity larger than I expected and worked tirelessly for months.
-I learned so much not only about music but also work ethic. the family I developed was there for me, and I can't thank them enough. even though I'm not marching this winter, I am excited to see where my drumming takes me, and wherever I land I will have my instructors and STRYKE family to thank.
+I learned so much not only about music but also work ethic.
+The family I developed was there for me, and I can't thank them enough.
+Even though I'm not marching this winter, I am excited to see where my drumming takes me, and wherever I land I will have my instructors and STRYKE family to thank.